Your students join Captain Paul Hammer, Lt. Stu Dent,

 and learn the Gospel on newly discovered worlds.

-Jesus in Space features three complete lessons set in a space-themed adventure:
+Jesus in Space features three complete interactive lessons set in a space-themed adventure:

 1) The Baptism of Jesus and John the Baptist